tiredanimal/ubuntu-k8s-cluster/README.md

 * SSH public key for your user profile must exist already it can be created via an ssh terminal such as Git bash for Windows

-* Vitual box installed
+* Virtual box installed

 * Vagrant installed

-* Install "vagrant-vbguest" via the following command to sync folders to cluster on "vagrant up"
+* Install "vagrant-vbguest" via the following command to sync folders to cluster

 **vagrant plugin install vagrant-vbguest**